-July 14, 2017 -- Public health officials are warning people with cuts, abrasions, and certain health conditions to stay out of warm saltwater and not to eat raw or undercooked seafood after four people in Alabama contracted vibriosis, an infection that is often mild but can turn deadly.
+Public health officials warn that people with cuts, scrapes, and certain health conditions should stay out of warm saltwater and not eat raw or undercooked seafood to avoid the infection.

-Taking simple steps to lessen your risk and understanding the disease's symptoms can lower the chances that you'll have a serious health problem.
-We turned to public health officials, infectious disease experts, and the CDC to find out more about the bacteria.
+Taking simple steps to lessen your risk and understanding the disease's symptoms can lower the chances that you'll get a serious infection.
+We turned to infectious disease experts and the CDC to find out more about the bacteria.

 Why is vibriosis sometimes linked to 'flesh-eating bacteria' disease?

-If vibriosis causes a skin infection and becomes severe, it can progress to a ''flesh-eating bacteria'' disease, more correctly called necrotizing fasciitis.
-It means "causing the death of tissues."
-It's a serious infection of the connective tissue that surround muscles, nerves, fat, and blood vessels, and it can spread quickly, the CDC says.
+If vibriosis causes a skin infection and becomes severe, it can progress to a ''flesh-eating bacteria'' infection, also called necrotizing fasciitis.
+It's a serious infection of the connective tissues that surround muscles, nerves, fat, and blood vessels, and it can spread quickly, the CDC says.

-While Vibrio bacteria can cause necrotizing fasciitis, other types, especially streptococcus (group A strep) are the more common culprits, the CDC says.
+While vibrio bacteria can cause necrotizing fasciitis, other types, especially streptococcus (group A strep) are the more common causes, the CDC says.
 Klebsiella, clostridium, E. coli, Staphylococcus aureus, and Aeromonas hydrophila can also lead to necrotizing fasciitis.